Nikita Simonyan: Administrative career

 Simonyan later worked in senior positions at the Football Federation of the Soviet Union, Sports Committee of the USSR and the Russian Football Union.
-On 24 November 2009, Simonyan was appointed acting president of the Russian Football Union following the resignation of Vitaly Mutko.
-Simonyan was in office until 3 February 2010.
+On 24 November 2009, he was appointed acting president of the Russian Football Union following the resignation of Vitaly Mutko.
+He was in office until 3 February 2010.
 At a special conference of the Russian Football Union, Sergey Fursenko was chosen as the new president on 3 February.

 Simonyan was in attendance for the UEFA Euro 2012 match between Russia and Armenia in Yerevan, which ended in a draw.
-On 25 March 2011, the day before the match, Armenian President Serzh Sargsyan awarded Nikita Simonyan with the "Medal of Honor."
+On 25 March 2011, the day before the match, Armenian President Serzh Sargsyan awarded Simonyan the "Medal of Honor."
 At the award ceremony, Simonyan said:

 I am honored to receive this esteemed award.
 You know, I'm one hundred percent Armenian.
 My parents, being Armenians from Artvin, once escaped from the genocide.
 My father was a great patriot.
 For me it was a great honor to lead the national team in 1973, "Ararat."
 And what did these guys win the title and the cup for me, as a coach, was a holiday.
 You can not pass, as it responded to the people.
 Indeed, it was a great team.
 So I'm a generation, and of course, all our people just grateful and worship.

 After Sergey Fursenko resigned on 25 June 2012, Simonyan was appointed acting president of the Russian Football Union for a second time.
-Simonyan left office on 3 September 2012, when Nikolai Tolstykh was elected president of the Russian Football Union.
+He left office on 3 September 2012, when Nikolai Tolstykh was elected president of the Russian Football Union.

-Simonyan, along with fellow Spartak veteran Alexander Mirzoyan, sent well wishes to Yura Movsisyan in connection with his becoming a Spartak player.
-Simonyan wrote to Movsisyan, “Dear Yura, I hope that you win more titles at Spartak than I. I wish you success!”
-Movsisyan replied: “It will be difficult to exceed Simonyan’s achievements—[both] as a player and a coach.
-Thanks very much for such valuable gift.
-I know of Simonyan and Mirzoyan as the greatest players, and I am proud to be an Armenian just like them.
-I have not seen them play, but I know that they have done a lot for Spartak.
-I am not even close to them [in terms of accomplishments].
-[But] I certainly do have plans.
-I want to score goals and achieve wins.
-[And] when something goes successfully, I will enter into history at that time.”
+Simonyan, along with fellow Spartak veteran Alexander Mirzoyan, sent well wishes to Armenian Yura Movsisyan who joined Spartak in December 2012.
 On 19 February 2013, Simonyan attended the grand opening of the new Spartak arena.
 He reminisced that if he were 20 years younger, he would be happy to still play for the club.

-In November 2025, following the death of Charles Coste, he became the oldest living Olympic champion.
+Later life and death

+In October 2025, following the death of Charles Coste, Simonyan became the oldest living Olympic champion.
+He died in the evening on 23 November 2025, at the age of 99.
+His colleague, Vyacheslav Koloskov, stated that Simonyan had continued working until his very final days: on Thursday of 20 November he was, as usual, in the RFU office and had stayed there till 15 o'clock; later that day he broke his leg and was hospitalized.
+He was the last surviving player from the Soviet Union's both 1956 Olympic football team and 1958 World Cup team.